nafis01aa/Userbot/README.md

 cd Userbot
 ```

-Then, edit the config.json file in this folder by nano editor using this command:-
+Then, edit and fillup the config.env file with default variables in this folder by nano editor using this command:-

 ```
-nano config.json
+nano config.env
 ```

 After that install necessary modules for this userbot:-